Water and Wastewater Rates

 A new rate structure was put into place in May 2017 to meet these needs.
 However, during the 2018 budget process, discrepancies were noted in the Water Utility’s year-to-date financial performance that ultimately led to the discovery of three errors in the 2017 rate study.
 These errors resulted in the utility’s actual revenues and expenses differing significantly from what the rate study projected.
 Without intervention to fix the errors, the utility would be underfunded for the foreseeable future.

-The rate increase going into effect on January 1, 2018, provides the utility with a structurally balanced budget where revenues fully cover operating expenses and capital improvement costs beginning in 2018.
+The rate increase that went into effect on January 1, 2018, provides the utility with a structurally balanced budget where revenues fully cover operating expenses and capital improvement costs beginning in 2018.
 In addition, the new rates begin the process of rebuilding the utility’s required cash reserves within the coming years.
 The utility’s operating budget for 2018 is flat due to operational efficiencies, and through these efficiencies, the utility absorbed several hundred thousand dollars of increases in energy, healthcare and other expenses to keep utility rates as low as possible.

 2018 Rate Changes